During his short life, William Alexander Leidesdorff accumulated great wealth. Yet, what happened to his wealth after he died is a story in itself.

 In addition to his riches, Leidesdorff left many debts.
 Many of those were a result of his financing of businesses and other ventures like Fremont’s expeditions.

 According to Sue Bailey Thurman, author of Pioneers of Negro Origin in California, at the time of his death, Leidesdorff’ ‘s property was saddled with $50,000 in debts.
 In today’s money that is almost $2 million.

 The discovery of gold in 1848, the same year he died increased Leidesdorff’s property’s value immensely.
-Soon his estate was worth nearly a million dollars, which would be approximately $37.5 million today’s dollars.
+Soon his estate was worth nearly a million dollars, approximately $37.5 million today’s dollars.
 But, unfortunately, Leidesdorff was never able to enjoy it.

 The value of his estate attracted attention after he died.

 One of those interested was a U.S. Army infantry captain named Joseph Libby Folsom.